1fish2/BBQTimer/README.md

 * When you wake the Android screen, it shows the main (rightmost) lock screen widget.
   To access your other lock screen widgets, swipe rightwards.
 * To rearrange your lock screen widgets, long-press one and drag it left or right.
-* You can rearrange lock screen widgets when you cook (moving BBQ Timer to the rightmost position) and afterwards, move the Digital Clock there.
+* You can rearrange lock screen widgets when you cook (move BBQ Timer to the rightmost position) and afterwards, move the Digital Clock there.

 ## Known Issues